 Most conversations about modern life split into two camps: fix the individual or fix the system.
 But those aren't separate conversations.
 The environments we live inside shape us.
 And the ways we adapt shape the culture around us in return.

 People are exhausted in ways they can't quite explain.
 Attention feels fractured.
 Rest doesn't restore the way it used to.
-Many people move through their days carrying a constant low-grade pressure, even when nothing is technically wrong.
 And because these experiences have become so common, most people assume the problem is personal.

 Maybe I'm just anxious.
-Maybe I can't focus.
 Maybe I need more discipline.

-But what if many of these responses make sense given the environments we've built?
+But what if many of these responses make sense given the systems we've built?

 These systems weren't designed to harm people.
 They emerged because they were effective.
 But there's a cost that rarely gets counted — the continuous pull on human attention, emotion, time, and energy without enough space for recovery.
-Social media platforms optimized for engagement.
-Workplaces built around constant availability.
-Media ecosystems that naturally amplify urgency and threat because those things keep people watching.
+And the more they pull, the more they shift from effective to extractive.

 I'm just an anxious person.
 I can't slow down.
 I've always been bad at rest.

 Doomscrolling is a clear example.
 People describe it as a discipline problem.
-But uncertainty increases vigilance, vigilance increases checking, checking increases exposure to activating information, and activated nervous systems keep searching for certainty.
-The behavior feeds the physiology.
-The physiology feeds the behavior.
+But the behavior feeds the physiology, and the physiology feeds the behavior.
+That's not a willpower failure.
+That's a loop.

 Humans are not machines processing information rationally.
 We are biological, relational, emotional beings constantly adapting to the environments around us.
 And right now many people are adapting to environments that rarely allow the nervous system to fully settle.

 I don't think the answer is rejecting technology.
-The question is whether we're building systems that support human beings in remaining psychologically and relationally whole inside rapid change.
+The question is whether we're building systems that support human beings in remaining psychologically whole inside rapid change.

 Because humans build systems.
 But systems also build humans.

-If we keep ignoring that relationship, we'll keep trying to solve deeply human problems through more effort, more optimization, and more productivity.
-Meanwhile many people will quietly feel increasingly fragmented, increasingly reactive, increasingly disconnected from any real sense of steadiness underneath modern life.
+If we keep ignoring that relationship, we'll keep trying to solve deeply human problems through more optimization.
+Meanwhile many people will feel increasingly fragmented, increasingly reactive, increasingly disconnected from themselves and each other.

 I don't think the loop is inevitable.